monkeywithacupcake/kitsap-bike-parking/README.md

 ## Bremerton

+* CAFE CORVO  629 N. CALLOW AVE BREMERTON, WA 98312
-I have a report of Cafe Corvo in Bremerton with bike parking, but I have not grabbed any information or a photo.
+ - I have a report of Cafe Corvo in Bremerton with bike parking, but I have not grabbed any information or a photo.
 Google Street view does not show it.

-CAFE CORVO
-629 N. CALLOW AVE
-BREMERTON, WA 98312
+## Silverdale

+* USPS 10855 Silverdale Way NW, Silverdale, WA 98383
+ - Left of the entrance.
+Not visible while inside

+* The Trails 11066 Pacific Crest Pl Ste A150, Silverdale, WA 98383
+ - Between Old Navy and Sprouts.